vkhazin/saml-jumpcloud-elasticcloud/README.md

 ## Acceptance criteria

 * The documented setup instructions will be followed by a third party to create a new jump-cloud account and new elastic cloud deployment
-* At the end of a documented setup an end-user will be able to authenticate to elastic cloud kibana end-point using non-admin jump-cloud account
+* At the end of a documented setup an end-user will be able to authenticate to elastic cloud kibana end-point using non-administrative jumpcloud account

 ## How to submit work